Student Data Protection Officer

 - Staff members submit the software for approval by the district.

-- The Data Privacy Officer uses multiple sources of information (including the RIC ONE Data Privacy and Security Service; The Privacy Evaluation Initiative Consortium and DATAG) to make a judgement as to the level of compliance of the vendor.
+- The Data Protection Officer uses multiple sources of information (including the RIC ONE Data Privacy and Security Service; The Privacy Evaluation Initiative Consortium and DATAG) to make a judgement as to the level of compliance of the vendor.

 - Software and Apps that are reviewed (or in process of being reviewed) are made available to staff in our BHBL App Catalog.